 Launch of Tobacco Free Campus Implementation Guidance Document

 Experience demonstrates that the successful implementation of Tobacco Free Campus Policy requires a systematic approach and the proactive support of the service managers at all levels.
 To assist in the smooth implementation and ongoing management of this policy across all services and settings a resource/implementation guide with supporting tools has been developed using the updated ENSH-Global Network for Tobacco Free Health Care Services Standards 2015.
 This resource entitled “How to Implement HSE Tobacco Free Campus Policy” was formally launched at the event.

-Please select here for a downloadable copy of the guidance document.
+Download a copy of the guidance document.